KMK-UI-SSD-2021/backend/README.md

-# KMK Backend
+# Backend
-This repo represents the backend of the KMK project
+This repo contains the backend of the KMK project